madhurmidha44/CBATest/README.md

 This is API Automation Testing project to test various Pet APIs' specified at https://petstore.swagger.io/#/pet.
 Tech stack used is Java and build tool Maven.
 'Rest Assured' java library is used to trigger and validate the APIs along with Test NG assertions.
 Tests are created in Gherkins language (given, when, then format).
 Test report is generated using 'Extent Reports'.

 Pre-requisite:
-Install Java and Maven.
+a) Install Java and Maven.
 And their respective paths to enviornment variables as shown in the link: https://www.tutorialspoint.com/maven/maven_environment_setup.htm.
-Make sure that 'java -version' and 'mvn -version' commands are working from the terminal
+Make sure that 'java -version' and 'mvn -version' commands are working from the terminal/cmd

+b) Install git and make sure that git command is working in the terminal/cmd

 Framework and structure of the project:
 1- Framework overview: